obafema/dareyio-pbl/Project22.md

 * To access the application through the browser, a service was created for the pod.

-An nginx-service.yaml nanifest file was created
+An nginx-service.yaml manifest file was created

 ````
 apiVersion: v1